Useful medical words

 Insulin: a hormone that is produced by the pancreas and helps to control blood sugar level.

-Jaundice: a symptom of pancreatic cancer.
-It develops when there is a build-up of bilirubin in the blood.
-Symptoms include yellow skin and eyes, and itching.
+Jaundice: develops when there is a build-up of a substance called bilirubin in the blood.
+It is a symptom of pancreatic cancer.
+You may get yellow skin and eyes, and itching.

 Localised pancreatic cancer: pancreatic cancer that is contained in the pancreas.
 Also known as early or resectable pancreatic cancer.

 Locally advanced pancreatic cancer: pancreatic cancer that has spread to structures around the pancreas, such as blood vessels.

 Lymph nodes: tiny oval structures throughout the body that contain lymph fluid.
 Part of the immune system.